 Should I use SAP 10.3 or HEM for FHS compliance?

 It depends on your team and project.
-SAP 10.3 is pragmatic for teams not yet trained on HEM — it is familiar, faster, and uses existing software.
+SAP 10.3 is pragmatic for teams not yet trained on HEM.
+It is familiar, faster, and uses existing software.
 HEM provides more accurate modelling and may reveal compliance margin or design flexibility.
-Both routes demonstrate compliance against the same notional building, so homes that pass either route meet the same standard.
+Each route uses its own notional building specification, but both are calibrated to achieve the same FHS performance standard.

 Do SAP 10.3 and HEM give the same compliance result?

 Not necessarily.
-Both routes compare against the same notional building, but the calculation methods differ.
+Each route uses its own notional building and a different calculation method, so results can diverge.
 A dwelling that marginally passes on one route may marginally fail on the other, particularly for designs relying on heat pumps and solar PV where HEM's dynamic modelling is more accurate.
 Most well-designed FHS homes will pass on both routes.

 When will SAP 10.3 stop being accepted for FHS compliance?